IMAGINE-Consortium/imagine/examples/README.md

 which complement the tutorials.

 * `basic_pipeline.py`
-   - Contains the same setup as the ["Basic elements..."][tutorial_one] tuorial, but runs using both `MultiNestPipeline` and `UltraNestPipeline`.
+   - Contains the same setup as the ["Basic elements..." tutorial][tutorial_one], but runs using both `MultiNestPipeline` and `UltraNestPipeline`.
      Both these pipelines support MPI, which allows to speed up the computation.
 * `example_pipeline.py`
-   - Contains a setup similar to ["Example pipeline"][tutorial_wmap], but also including a stochastic field component and varying one parameter associated with it.
-The script is meant to be run in to step: executing it first to prepare (and test) the pipeline, and using it to later run the pipeline.
+   - Contains a setup similar to ["Example pipeline" tutorial][tutorial_wmap], but also including a stochastic field component and varying one parameter associated with it.
+The script is meant to be run in two steps: executing it first to prepare (and test) the pipeline, and using it again to run the pipeline.
 * `example_pipeline.batch`
    - Contains an example of [SLURM][slurm_wiki] batch script which could be used to start IMAGINE runs of `example_pipeline.py` in a